When Jethro Tull Dialed Down Then Rocked Out on ‘War Child’

 "We're all animals, competing, aggressive, out to win at the expense of others," Anderson told Circus magazine that year.
 "And we have our codes, our rules and laws that we've invented which are convenient within the context that we operate.
 At this point in history, the rules are one way.
 They change throughout the ages.
 But if aggression and competition is what everybody wants to do then I'll go along with it.
 The overall theme of 'War Child' is that all of us have a very aggressive instinct which is something we're occasionally able to use for the betterment of ourselves.
 At other times, aggression at its worst is used as a very destructive element.
 When it's not at its worst it remains merely comical.
 I don't think that aggression is such an evil thing."

-Despite its heavy lyrical themes, War Child finds Anderson and his seasoned bandmates – drummer Barrie Barlow, guitarist Martin Barre, bassist Jeffrey Hammond-Hammond, keyboardist John Evan and orchestral arranger David Palmer – in an overall quirkier and lighter mood.
+Released on Oct.
+14, 1974, War Child features its share of heavy lyrical themes, yet still finds Anderson and his seasoned bandmates – drummer Barrie Barlow, guitarist Martin Barre, bassist Jeffrey Hammond-Hammond, keyboardist John Evan and orchestral arranger David Palmer – in an overall quirkier and lighter mood.
 Throughout, they ease off the musical gas pedal, offering fewer capital-R rock moments and adding stronger emphasis on pop song structures.
 Ironically, that stripped-back focus earned another round of hostile reviews – even from critics who whined about the excess of A Passion Play.
 But its accessibility paid off on the Billboard chart, with the album reaching No. 2.

 Still, War Child eventually warms up after that initial lull, spawning a handful of classic Tull tunes.
 "Ladies" is one of Anderson's most distinct acoustic moments, utilizing perky hand claps and Hammond's warm stand-up bass; "Back Door Angels" is the album's rock centerpiece, allowing Evan a much-needed showcase for his colorful organ and synth; and "Skating Away" ranks among the most essential Tull pieces, opening as a straightforward folk track before layering in an arsenal of instruments (electric guitar, bass, brushed drums, xylophone and accordion) into a headphone-spanning patchwork.